autocrossblog/autocrossblog_astro/src/content/post/2016/2016-11-15-stu-2003-nissan-350z-for-sale-project350z-v3.md

 ---
+tags: [ [ 350z, nissan ] ]
+updateDate: 2024-11-15T12:15:17-06:00
-author: chris
+author: "chris"
-redirect_from: ''
 publishDate: 2016-11-15T00:39:38+00:00
+redirect_from:
+url: "2016/stu-2003-nissan-350z-for-sale-project350z-v3"
+excerpt: "Explore the ups and downs of the 2016 ProSolo series, experiences with the 350Z car, and anticipation for the upcoming finale and SoloNationals."
 title: "STU 2003 Nissan 350z For Sale-Project350z V3"
-excerpt: "Explore the ups and downs of the 2016 ProSolo series, experiences with the 350Z car, and anticipation for the upcoming finale and SoloNationals."
-url: 'stu-2003-nissan-350z-for-sale-project350z-v3'
-tags:  [ 350z, nissan ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 **SOLD!**